-This makes sense considering three-quarters of American adults believe employers should always be required to pay men and women the same salary for the same job (74%).
+Considering three-quarters of American adults believe employers should always be required to pay men and women the same salary for the same job (74%).
 In fact, only two-thirds (65%) of men believe equal pay should always be required, compared to 82% of women.

-Despite these difficulties, the vast majority of American adults (94%) are comfortable with a female CEO.
+Difficulties, the vast majority of American adults (94%) are comfortable with a female CEO.
 Again, women are more welcoming of the idea than men (97% vs. 90%).
 Evangelicals again exhibit the lowest level of comfort with this reality (77%).

-How do those comfort levels play out day-to-day, in real offices and working relationships?
+levels play out day-to-day, in real offices and working relationships?
 In a recent poll among Millennials, Barna explored the dynamics of gender in the workplace.
 Male-female dynamics can often be fraught and, as Barna’s new data on romance proved, convoluted by sexual tension—particularly in the workplace.
 Most Millennials (89%) believe men and women can have a healthy working relationship, but with some caveats.
 Though a plurality don’t see the male-female dynamic as a problem (40%), just as many believe the relationship should be limited to the context of an office or workspace (38%), with some even believing that company rules should regulate those relationships (11%).